jipham510/SimpleStocks/README.md

 ## Features
 ### Dark Mode
-Dark mode is togglable on every page of the application.
+Dark mode is togglable on every page of the application through the top right menu.
 Using CSS variables, I made my css dynamic by having a corresponding color be triggered depending on whether or not my dark theme was applied to the body.

 ![alt text](https://i.imgur.com/V7dhg70.png)